MoonMonoar/C-PATTERNS/README.md

 # SE121-DIU
-SWE - SE121, Daffodil international university - Department of Software Engineering  <br />
+SWE - SE121, Daffodil international university - Department of Software Engineering

+# About this
-<b>Md.
-Monoarul Islam Moon, B.Sc in SWE, DIU</b>  <br />
+Md.
+Monoarul Islam Moon, B.Sc in SWE, DIU
 This repo may help you for SE121 (Structured Programming) course.

 # Contents